samurdhilbk/Drone-Placement/README.md

 1. When **sigma=0**, **TruncatedNormal(mean=0.5, variance=0, min=0, max=1)=0.5** and hence the rectangle will always be split in half.
 2. When **sigma -> infinity**, **TruncatedNormal** approaches a uniform distribution and there will be randomness in the splitting location.

 **sigma=0** packs the circles tighter and has less randomness while **sigma -> infinity** packs the circles looser and has higher randomness.
-So to achieve the maximum possible randomness we choose the maximum that allows to all circles inside.
+So to achieve the maximum possible randomness we choose the maximum **sigma** that allows to place all circles inside.
 This is done by using binary search.

 ## Using the code